JohannesThoren/lgjt.xyz/public/posts/First-Post.md

 But as you can see, this blog *does* have dynamic routes for the posts.
 To make that work, I need to pre-generate the params/routes for each post.

-For some reason, though, Next.js couldn’t understand that `'/blog/First Post'` should really be `'/blog/First%20Post'`.
+For some reason, though, Next.js couldn’t understand that `/blog/First Post` should really be `/blog/First%20Post`.
 That tiny issue ended up taking me five hours to fix — with help from both friends and ChatGPT.

 So thank you, friend and ChatGPT ❤️